nsrr/hchs-documentation/pages/actigraphy-introduction.md

 Notes:

 - The Sueno Ancillary study used actigraphy primarily as a means to estimate sleep and wake times, **not** as a means to assess physical activity.
-- The `day` indicator in the file runs from noon-to-noon (i.e. not midnight-to-midnight) because the goal was to have each individual day in the file wholly contain a singular main sleep period.
+- The `day` indicator in the file runs from noon-to-noon (i.e. not midnight-to-midnight) because the goal was to have each individual day in the file wholly contain a single main sleep period.
 - Dates have been removed from the file.
 Each epoch contains a clock time.

 ## Variable Description